 Jayhawk Debate Institute and its camps

 The Jayhawk Debate Institute prides itself on providing exceptional preparation to its students on the upcoming high school debate topic.
-We do for each of the sessions we offer through several methods.
+For each session campers will receive access to and knowledge from:

 Topic Lectures: Topic lectures will provide students with an intensive introduction to the topic.
 Affirmative cases areas and negative approaches to the topic will be discussed.